vippsas/vipps-developers/common-topics/api-lifecycle.md

 as soon as there is a decision to deprecate an API.
 We strongly recommend subscribing to the newsletter.

-#### Key accounts
+#### Partners and key accounts

-Customers with a key account manager (KAM) will, in addition to the above, be contacted personally by the KAM.
+Partners and customers with a key account manager (KAM) will, in addition to the above, be contacted personally by the partner manager or KAM.

 #### Email